 Take in the Sealife

 From snorkeling to scuba diving, don’t leave this island without having taken in the pristine underwater life that lives off the coast.
 A massive population of unique and beautiful marine life live in these waters and you don’t want to miss out.
 Experienced divers can take tours of The Eagle, a 287-foot shipwreck off the coast of the island.
 Colorful patina, coral, and sponges have encrusted the structure, while schools of tarpon circle the area.
 Shallower areas like Cheeca Rocks and Alligator Reef Lighthouse are perfect for snorkeling — an abundance of medium-sized fish and colorful coral live in these areas.

 Feed the Tarpon at Robbie’s

-Robbie’s Marina, located just passed mile marker 77 on the Overseas Highway, is becoming somewhat of a Florida Keys staple.
+Robbie’s Marina, located just past mile marker 77 on the Overseas Highway, is becoming somewhat of a Florida Keys staple.
 The big attraction at Robbie’s is the tarpon feeding.
 For as little as $5, you gain admission onto the dock and a bucket of a fish to feed the huge tarpons that swim in the waters.
 These fish are pretty massive and it’s incredible to see them jump out of the water for a slimy treat.
 There is also a restaurant and small little shopping area at the marina, so grab a bite and some souvenirs while you’re at it.

 Visit Theater of the Sea